Stationary measures and the continuous-state branching process conditioned on extinction: CB process conditioned on extinction

 \subsection{Further properties of the limiting distributions}

-In this subsection we will investigate properties of the distribution of $V_q$ obtained in the previous subsection.
+In this subsection we will investigate properties of the distribution of $V_{q}$ obtained in Theorem \ref{thm for conditioned on fix time}.
 We show that it is infinitely divisible, and give a representation of its L\'{e}vy-Khintchine triplet.
 Then we show the distribution of $V_q$ is weakly convergent as $q\to+\infty$, and give a necessary and sufficient condition for the limit distribution to be non-degenerate.

 Recall that $(X_t)_{t\ge 0}$ is a spectrally positive L\'{e}vy process with Laplace exponent $\psi$ and $W$ is a corresponding scale function.
 Under the assumption \eqref{extinct assumption}, $X$ has unbounded variation.
 Hence by \cite[Lemma 3.1]{KKR} $W(0)=0$.
 Moreover, by \cite[Lemma 8.2]{Kyprianou} (and the reference therein), the restriction of $W$ to $(0,+\infty)$ is continuously differentiable. \begin{prop} For any $q>0$, the distribution of $V_q$ is infinitely divisible and its Laplace exponent $l_q(\lambda):=-\ln\mathrm{E}\left[\e^{-\lambda V_q}\right]$ is given by